StephGbzh/pronos-graph/README.md

 ✔ Ranking graph by phase (groups, 1/8, ...)
 ✔ Ranking graph by continent/confederation
 ✔ Tooltip on checkboxes: which countries are in Group B, in Europe...
+✔ Filter by phase or continent on the same graph (radio buttons)

 ## TODO

 - Ranking graph by country
 - Make changeable the points value of the right score/goal diff/winner
-- Filter by phase or continent on the same graph (radio button?)
+- Use React-Bootstrap to have more mobile-friendly buttons